Frequently asked questions

 Wellington Park is always open (except when emergency closures are necessary).

 Pinnacle Road may occasionally be closed due to snow or ice cover, extreme fire danger, or due to a community event.
-To check road closures call 6278 0200.
+To check for road closures go to the City of Hobart website.

 What are the entry fees?